 How to Make Lemon Baked Cod

-Here is a visual walk through of making the fish.
-Full printable recipe below.
+Here is a visual walk through of making the fish with step-by-step pictures.
+If you are an experienced cook skip to the printable recipe below.

 After preheating the oven to 400 degrees, lay the cod loins on a baking dish coated with a drizzle of olive oil.